sonic-net/SONiC/doc/database/multi_database_instances.md

 * By default, each image has one database\_config.json file in SONiC file system at /etc/sonic/

 * The users is able to modify this config file (e.g. adding a new DB instance) on switch and reload the setup to make it take effect.
-New image will copy this config file to overwrite the default one on the new image while rebooting.
+New image will copy this database config file to overwrite the default one on the new image while rebooting.

-* DO NOT change the original single redis database instance implementation
+* At least one database instance will run
-    * [x] If we don't have any DATABASE configuration in database\_config.json, the default redis database instance is there and behaves the same as what it does today
+    * [x] If we don't have any DATABASE configuration in database\_config.json, the default redis instance with port 6379 will start and behaves the same as what it does today.
-    * [x] If we have some DATABASE configuration in database\_config.json,  besides the default redis database instance, we create these extra database instances, later the users can choose which database instances they want to use according to their configuration in database\_config.json
+    * [x] If we have some DATABASE configuration in database\_config.json, we create these redis database instances.
+    * [x] So the user needs to remember : DON'T delete database_config.json file

-* All database related configuration(redis.conf, redis.sock, redis.pid, supervisord.conf, database ping/pong script) will be decided/generated during rebooting at the very beginning when starting database docker,  we will use database\_config.json to generate necessary config.
+* All database related configuration(redis.conf, redis.sock, redis.pid, supervisord.conf, database ping/pong script) will be decided/generated at the very beginning when starting database docker,  we will use database\_config.json to generate necessary config and start database instances.

-* We add two programs in supervisord (create_all_redis_conf and start_all_redis_servers) to handle this.
+* We add one start.sh  programs in supervisord.conf , and the supervisord will run it.

+* in start.sh, we call "create_all_redis_conf" script to generate all redis conf files

+* still in start.sh, we generate another supervisord_database.conf based on the database_config.json file

+* finally, we supervisorctl reread and update to make this  new added supervisord_database.conf take effect.
+At this point, all the redis servers are running.
+Supervisord manage all redis servers.

 ![center](./img/newDesign.png)